Procedure for Judicial and Public Appointment Candidates Seeking MLBA Recommendation:

 The Board will conduct a review of the application materials, and consider the Criteria listed below.

-The Co-Chairs of MLBA will coordinate with the candidate to arrange for an interview by phone or in person, by at least two Board members.
+The Chair or Co-Chairs of MLBA will coordinate with the candidate to arrange for an interview by phone or in person, by at least two Board members.

-Upon approval by the Board, the Co-Chairs or the Co-Chairs’ designee will draft a letter of support for the candidate.
+Upon approval by the Board, the Chair or a designee will draft a letter of support for the candidate.
 The letter of endorsement will be mailed directly to the designated address listed in the application material.
 A copy of the letter of endorsement will also be provided to the candidate via email or mail to the candidate’s home address.

 Please note that unless otherwise communicated, an endorsement means MLBA may, at its discretion, publicize and promote the candidate, including but not limited to posting on the MLBA website, communicating the endorsement to its membership, or publicizing in any other manner.

-If the Board declines endorsement of a candidate, the Co-Chairs will inform the candidate of that fact.
+If the Board declines endorsement of a candidate, the Chair or Co-Chairs will inform the candidate of that fact.

-The candidate must contact the Co-Chairs of any important changes in the application or to discuss any questions the candidate may have regarding his/her request for endorsement.
+The candidate must contact the Chair or Co-Chairs of any important changes in the application or to discuss any questions the candidate may have regarding his/her request for endorsement.

 When reviewing a candidate’s request for endorsement, the Committee and the Board will consider the following: